Explaining the Loan-to-Value (LTV) Ratio

 What is the Loan-to-Value (LTV) Ratio?

-The LTV ratio is a way for borrowers and lenders to assess the relative size of a loan.
-By dividing the loan balance outstanding by the asset's value, it is clear how much of the asset is being financed by debt.
 It is also a measure used by lenders to assess the relative risk associated with loans of different sizes.
-For example, a higher LTV ratio typically represents a higher risk, as the borrower owes a higher percentage of the asset's total value.
-For instance, a borrower with a LTV ratio of 45% on a home loan owes a smaller percentage of their home's value compared to a borrower with a LTV ratio of 75%.
+For example, a higher LTV ratio typically represents a higher risk, as the borrower owes a higher percentage of the asset’s total value.
+A borrower with a LTV ratio of 45% on a home loan owes a smaller percentage of their home’s value compared to a borrower with a LTV ratio of 75%.
 Therefore, borrowers with lower LTV ratios are theoretically less likely to default on their loans.

 In Singapore, LTV ratios are commonly used for assessing both car and home loans.
 Furthermore, there are regulations for lenders based on maximum LTV ratios for car loans and housing loans.
 As a borrower, it is important to be aware of these limits when planning to purchase cars and homes.